NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 - Perform complex ECMs, like full HVAC replacement, easily
 - Quickly access online and local libraries of measures from drag-and-drop interface
 - Edit user inputs to control how Measure modifies the model
-- Creates meaningful results, ready for inclusion in reports to design team, building owners, etc
+- Creates meaningful results, ready for inclusion in reports to design team, building owners, etc.

 ### QAQC